Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/easybuild_setup.md

     environment variable ``EBU_USER_PREFIX``.
 The default value if the variable is not defined is ``$HOME/EasyBuild``.

+    Note that this environment variable is also used in the ``LUMI/yy.mm`` modules as these modules try to include the user modules in the MODULEPATH.

   * The directory structure in that directory largely reflects the system directory structure.
 This may be a bit more complicated than really needed for the user who does an occasional install, but is great for user communities